pratheekshashetty-blip/machinelearningprojects/README.md

 - Random Forest
 - SVM

-Best Model: Random Forest with accuracy X%
+Best Model is Support Vector Matrix with accuracy of 0.9134

 ### 5. Loan Prediction